FDio/csit/docs/report/dpdk_performance_tests/csit_release_notes.rst

 Known Issues
 ------------

-Here is the list of known issues in CSIT |release| for Testpmd performance tests:
+Here is the list of known issues in |csit-release| for Testpmd performance tests:

 +---+---------------------------------------------------+------------+-----------------------------------------------------------------+
 | # | Issue                                             | Jira ID    | Description                                                     |